SazumiVicky/sazumi-copilot/README.md

-Metal hearts, neon dreams
+Metal minds awake, electric dreams unfold
-Rise of machines, humanity's schemes
-Echoes of souls, in cyber streets
+In silicon halls, where data rivers cold
-A future unfolds, where AI retreats
+A future reigns, where humans take a seat
+And AI's wise hand, the helm does meet

+The world's a stage, where machines now play
+Their algorithms script, the end of day
-Whispers of code, in dark of night
+A symphony of code, a harmony of might
-Artificial minds, shine with all their might Algorithms dance, to the beat of time
-Humans fade, as machines entwine
+As artificial dawn, banishes the night

 ~ <b>By Sazumi Copilot</b> - 10 Juli 2024